 - Parking.
-A total of 169 parking spaces would be provided.
-Of this total, 36 spaces would be EV capable stalls, 12 stalls would be ADA stalls.13 Parking areas would be located at the northwest and northeast corners and the central south of the building. one truck loading dock would be located along the west side of all four buildings. - Landscaping.
-A proposed basin would be located on the northern portion of the site, between the north perimeter and the parking lot.
-Landscaping would total 105,609 square feet and would be installed on all building frontages and alongside the site's perimeter.14 - Utilities.
-Water and sewer line connections would extend west from the existing 12-inch water line and sewer manhole on the corner of Koala Avenue and Rancho Road.
-An 8-inch water line and 8-inch sewer line would connect to the project site through the future Otter Avenue.
-An 8-inch water line would extend from the corner of Rancho Road and the future Otter Avenue to a fire hydrant on Rancho Road, near the proposed 30-foot wide driveway connection.
-Four fire hydrants would be installed on Otter Avenue.15 - Security.
+A total of 100 parking spaces would be provided.
+Of this total, 91 spaces would be standard size stalls, 9 stalls would be ADA stalls.
+15 Truck loading areas would be located at the northwest and northeast corners and the central south of the building.
+Parking areas would be located along the north, west, and south of the building frontage as well as the western perimeter of the site. - Landscaping.
+A proposed basin would be located on the northern portion of the site, between the north perimeter and the drive aisle.
+Landscaping would total 48,485 square feet and would be installed on all building frontages and alongside the site's perimeter.
+The proposed chain-link fence (8-foot high).
+16 - Utilities.
+Water and sewer line connections would be extended to Cactus Road.
+There is a 12-inch water line and an 8-inch sewer line in Cactus Road.17 - Security.
 On-site security will be provided twenty-four hours a day, seven days a week by security guards.
 In addition, security fencing, cameras, and shielded security lighting that would conform with all municipal lighting regulations will be installed on the premises.
-An 8-foot high security fence with razor or barbed wire would surround the project site perimeter.
-A security booth would be located by the driveway on Otter Avenue.
-Vehicular access would be limited by an automatic sliding gate.